gigalixir/gigalixir-cli/docs/source/main.rst

 =========================================================================

-If you have multiple releases defined in :bash:`rel/config.exs`, which is common for umbrella apps, you can specify which release to build by setting a config variable on your app that controls the options passed to `mix release`.
+If you have multiple releases defined in :bash:`rel/config.exs`, which is common for umbrella apps, you can specify which release to build by setting a config variable on your app that controls the options passed to `mix distillery.release`.
 For example, you can pass the `--profile` option using the command below.

 .. code-block:: bash